Conception et analyse intégrées CA et CC

 This section contains calls to perform studies.
 For example, one can request that ETAP run a load flow study from the Swagger page.

 This section contains calls that return project data.
 For example, one can request to view all bus elements or get parameters for elements by type.
+Users can also modify project data for example create/delete elements, modify element properties for power ratings, element name, service state, and enter study case settings for iterations, precision, simulation time.

 This section contains calls that allow interacting with the ETAP Scenario Wizard.
 With ETAP Scenario Wizard one can trigger pre-configured studies remotely and invoke UI updates.